School Readiness: Tips to Help Your Child Thrive at Big School

 Social skills

-Provide opportunities for your child to play with other children to develop their social skills.
+Provide opportunities for your child to play with other children to develop their social and language skills.
 Children should be able to share, take turns during play and develop friendships.
 Teaching your child how to introduce themselves to other children and join in play with others will help them feel confident and build friendships at school.

-Check in with your providers
+Check-in with your providers

 You may also like